roboguy13/gpu-embed/examples.md

-Current examples (all work with transformation before the attempt to add lambdas).
+Current examples (all work with Core plugin transformation before the attempt to add lambdas).
 Note that the "underscore functions" (like `example2_`) exist to prevent GHC from inlining and partially evaluating before the plugin is executed.